 Self

-While unrealistic, these expectations have actually helped strong women thrive.
-We've used our stress and daily pressures for motivation — rather than letting them drag us down.
-And this has helped make us even more productive.
+While expecting all of this from us is unhealthy, in some ways these expectations have helped strong women thrive.
+Some of us have adapted by learning to use stress and daily pressure for motivation rather than letting them drag us down.
+This has helped make us even more productive.

 1. We play games.